erickangMSFT/sqldevops/README.md

 ## Available Demos

-- UnitTest database initialization - sanitize data with Dynamic Data Masking and including schema and reference table data only
+- Crete UnitTest Database: sanitize data with Dynamic Data Masking and including schema and reference table data only
     * mssql-scipter to create a database with schema only.
     * bcp out and bcp in only reference table data
     * [demo](./data_sanitization)